emmajanedrews/base-template/_posts/2017-09-15-4-remodeling-projects-with-outstanding-returns.md

 Which remodeling projects will bring you the most value?&nbsp;

 People ask us all the time what will bring them the most return on investment.
-This is a great question, since the right updates can really boost value in a property.
+This is a great question since the right updates can really boost value in a property.

-First, &nbsp;we always recommend is starting with the kitchen.
+First, we always recommend starting with the kitchen.
 Spending some money on bringing your kitchen up to date could bring you an 85% return on investment.&nbsp;

 So long as you’re careful not to spend more than 20% of your home’s value, kitchen remodeling is a great place to start when improving your home.
 In fact, **the kitchen is one of the first places people look at during home showings.**